vinhqdang/wikipedia_analysis/README.md

 The second function is ``runRFModel_withoutReadabilityScore``, which will run without using readability scores, as in [1].

+We applied 5-folds cross validation.

-You should observe that the first function provide a better prediction, as we claimed in our submitted paper to ESWC 2016.
+You should observe that the first function provide a better prediction, as we claimed in our submitted paper to Group 2016.

 ## Utilities